Hildreth Meière Documentary Series - Watch Trailer

 A contemporary newspaper described Meière’s panels as being done “in bright hues in keeping with a stained-glass window above the altar and the general cheery atmosphere of the whole auditorium.”1

-The altarpiece was later removed from the main sanctuary, possibly because the subject focuses on St. John the Evangelist rather than on Christ, and is on long-term loan to the Regina A. Quick Center for the Arts at St. Bonaventure University, St. Bonaventure, New York.
+The altarpiece was later removed from the main sanctuary, possibly because the subject focuses on St. John the Evangelist rather than on Christ, and was on loan to the Regina A. Quick Center for the Arts at St. Bonaventure University, St. Bonaventure, New York.
+This altarpiece has been returned to the church and is looking for a new permanent home.
+Contact info@hildrethmeiere.org

 Buffalo Evening News, November 4, 1944.